This week’s roundup focuses on SEC filings submitted during the week of 5/28/18.

 To quickly identify ASC 606 information in the below links, click on the link, hit Control + F, enter the text “606” or “2014-09”, and click the down arrow button.

-Let us know what you think as we will tailor future weekly roundups to the most relevant, timely, content based on feedback from you, and as always, feel free to reach us at: https://www.softrax.com/about/contact-us to learn more about SOFTRAX and the value we can provide for your company’s ASC 606 adoption!
+Let us know what you think as we will tailor future weekly roundups to the most relevant, timely, content based on feedback from you, and as always, feel free to reach out to us to learn more about SOFTRAX and the value we can provide for your company’s ASC 606 adoption!

-- Page 52 offers a “What Does & Does Not Change” section that is a valuable component to the presentation to baseline the reader’s understanding.
+- Page 52 offers a “What Does & Does Not Change” section that is a valuable component of the presentation to baseline the reader’s understanding.

-- Qualitative presentation of impacts of ASC 606 on the company is shown on page 53.
+- A qualitative presentation of the impacts of ASC 606 on the company is shown on page 53.

 - Pages 54 through 63 present deeper dives into ASC 606’s impacts on the company’s backlog, revenue composition, annual revenue, renewal expirations, ARR, and key metrics.
 Additionally, as a differentiating approach compared to other filings reviewed to date, the company presents a visual display of modeled bookings, revenue, and ARR under ASC 606 in a graphical format.
 Within this format is a comparison to ASC 605 results.